goodthebest/alphanode/doc/README.md

-ALN Core
+Alphanode Core
 =====================

 Setup
 ---------------------
-[ALN Core]http://bit.alphanodes/ is the original ALN client and it builds the backbone of the network.
+[Alphanode Core]http://bit.alphanodes/ is the original ALN client and it builds the backbone of the network.
 However, it downloads and stores the entire history of ALN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------